 In both of those, the inclusion of entities in a query impacted the suggestions that were returned.
 This patent takes a slightly different approach by also looking at context.

 Context Clusters in Query Suggestions

 User query is an element that specifies an information need, but it is not the only one.
 Studies in literature have found many contextual factors that strongly influence the interpretation of a query.
 Recent studies have tried to consider the user’s interests by creating a user profile.
-However, a single profile for a user may not be sufficient for a variety of queries of the user.
+However, a single profile for a user may not be sufficient for a variety of user queries.
 In this study, we propose to use query-specific contexts instead of user-centric ones, including context around query and context within a query.
-The former specifies the environment of a query such as the domain of interest, while the latter refers to context words within the query, which is particularly useful for the selection of relevant term relations.
+The former specifies the environment of a query, such as the domain of interest.
+At the same time, the latter refers to context words within the query, which is particularly useful for selecting relevant term relations.
 In this paper, both types of context are integrated into an IR model based on language modeling.
 Our experiments on several TREC collections show that each of the context factors brings significant improvements in retrieval effectiveness.

-The Google patent doesn’t take a user-based approach ether but does look at some user contexts and interests.
+The Google patent doesn’t take a user-based approach but looks at some user contexts and interests.
 It sounds like searchers might be offered a chance to select a context cluster before showing query suggestions:

-Previously I started and led a research team in Google Machine Intelligence, working on large-scale deep learning for natural language understanding, with applications in the Google Assistant and other products.
+Previously, I started and led a research team in Google Machine Intelligence, working on large-scale deep learning for natural language understanding, with applications in Google Assistant and other products.

 Like many patents do, this one tells us what is “innovative” about it.
 It looks at: